Skip to main content

 END_SEC

-In the example above the parameter paramIn of the module MBase is hidden in the derived module MDerived (by use of the HIDE modifier), and at the same time a new default value (TRUE) is set.
+In the example above, the paramIn parameter of the MBase module is hidden in the derived module MDerived (by using the HIDE modifier), and at the same time a new default value (TRUE) is set.

 Notes to the order of sections and definitions

 The order of the sections directly after the module header is irrelevant.
-Within the sections the order may be very important.
-For example the order of the slot declarations defines the order of the modules in the module tree.
+Within the sections, the order may be very important.
+For example, the order of the slot declarations defines the order of the modules in the module tree.

 The order of the definitions is always irrelevant.